flindersuni/DeepThoughtHPC-docs/docs/source/software/ansys.rst

 27. Watch the HPC queue, you should see job appearing

 28. You can also open the RSM Job Monitor program, and watch your jobs there.

-30. DONE!
-The only alterations would be to the 'Job Submission Arguments' to tweak your --mem-per-cpu= parameter.
+29. DONE!
+The only alterations would be to the 'Job Submission Arguments' to tweak your --mem-per-cpu= parameter, or if submitting to the high-capacity queue, adding --qos=hc-concurrent-jobs

-Happy Solving!